-Transcranial magnetic stimulation (TMS) is a noninvasive procedure that uses magnetic fields to stimulate brain cells to improve symptoms of depression, OCD, and other disorders.
+Transcranial magnetic stimulation (TMS) is a non-invasive procedure that uses magnetic fields to stimulate brain cells to improve symptoms of depression, OCD, and other disorders.
 TMS uses magnetic pulses to induce small electrical currents in the brain cortex.
 These magnetic pulses occur at a specific frequency that either stimulates or inhibits the brain region they target.
 TMS has been typically used when other treatments haven’t been effective.
-TMS Therapy is FDA approved for treatment-resistant depression and Obsessive Compulsive Disorder and may also aid in the treatment of anxiety, PTSD, ADHD, Tourette’s, unwanted symptoms of Autism, and chronic pain, among other uses.
+TMS Therapy is FDA approved for treatment-resistant depression and Obsessive Compulsive Disorder and may also aid in the treatment of anxiety, PTSD, Tourette’s, challenges frequently experienced by ADHD and Autistic people, and chronic pain, among other uses.

 Frequently Asked Questions

 TMS stands for transcranial magnetic stimulation.
 TMS uses non-invasive electromagnetic fields, similar to those produced by an MRI machine, to stimulate or inhibit the brain.
 During TMS therapy,a magnetic field is administered in very short pulses to a specific part of the head to activate or inhibit those underlying brain cells.
 The course of treatment may vary depending on target symptoms; it may be about 19-37 minutes per session, 3-5 times a week, over 4-6 weeks.

 How Does it Work?